 You will be charged a fee of $25 for an external appeal, and the annual limit on filing fees for a claimant within a single year will not exceed $75.
-The external appeal application will instruct you on the manner in which you must submit the fee.
-The fee will be waived if it is determined that paying it would pose a hardship to you.
+The external appeal application will instruct you on the manner in which you must submit the fee and the fee will be waived if it is determined that paying the fee would pose a hardship to you.
 If the External Appeal Agent overturns the denial of coverage, the fee shall be refunded to you.

 Your responsibilities in filing an External Appeal